stefanKuijers/basic-grunt/README.md

 [X] - One folder for the finished distribution
 [X] - Server from grunt dev
 [X] - Auto inject bower dependencies
-[O] - Add bootstrap
+[X] - Add bootstrap
-[O] - Add fontawesome
+[X] - Add fontawesome
-[O] - setup minification for js and css
+[X] - setup minification for js and css
-[O] - Add tmp folder to run server from. tmp will hold non concatenated and un minified files.
-Dist should have the min [O] - keep this as an example repo and fork to a thin frontend and a thick frontend [O] - use grunt-remove-logging to remove console.log [O] - add html hint
+[X] - Add dev folder to run server from. dev will hold non concatenated and un minified files.
+Dist should have the min [X] - add html hint
+[O] - use grunt-remove-logging to remove console.log [O] - keep this as an example repo and fork to a thin frontend and a thick frontend

 Thin Frontend
 [O] - One workflow for thin frontend